 - 1. HEARING DATE(S).
 The Los Angeles County ("County") Hearing Officer conducted a duly noticed public hearing in the matter of Oak Tree Permit ("OTP") No. RPPL2024002516 on March 18, 2025. - 2.
 HEARING PROCEEDINGS.
-Reserved. - 3.
+A duly noticed public hearing was conducted for the Project via video conferencing and in-person on March 18, 2025.
+On this date, the Hearing Officer heard a presentation from Staff.
+The applicant and the applicant's representative were present in-person to testify in favor of project approval and answer any project-related questions.
+The applicant's consulting arborist, Peter Harnisch, attended the public hearing virtually.
+At the public hearing, the Hearing Officer expressed concerns about some existing hardscape and landscape features, specifically the stones and brick walkway closer to the tree truck.
+The Hearing Officer instructed Staff to work with the applicant to update the site plan to remove these existing stone and brick features near the trunk.
+The existing asphalt paving, planter, and walkway along the garage and below the trellis may remain.
+There being no other speakers, the Hearing Officer closed the public hearing, determined that the Project was exempt from the California Environmental Quality Act (CEQA) and approved the Project. - 3.
 ENTITLEMENT(S) REQUESTED.
-The Permittee, Mary Hines ("Permittee"), requests the OTP to authorize retroactive encroachment into the protected zone of one heritage sized oak tree, associated with the prior construction of a partially completed 97-square-foot trellis covered patio, and an unpermitted 283 square-foot floor area addition dating back to 1967, as well as proposed encroachment associated with the corrective pruning, new security gate in the north side yard, interior remodeling of the unpermitted addition inside the existing single-family residence ("SFR") ("Project") on a property located at 2980 Crestford Drive in the unincorporated community of Altadena ("Project Site") in the R-1-7,500 (Single-Family Residence 7,500 Square Feet Minimum Required Lot Area) zone pursuant to Los Angeles County Code ("County Code") Section 22.174.030 (Applicability). - 4.
+The Permittee, Mary Hines ("Permittee"), requests the OTP to authorize retroactive encroachment into the protected zone of one heritage-sized oak tree, associated with the prior construction of a partially completed 97-square-foot trellis-covered patio, an unpermitted 283-square-foot floor area addition dating back to 1967, existing hardscape and landscape features, as well as proposed encroachment associated with the corrective pruning, new security gate in the north side yard, interior remodeling of the unpermitted addition inside the existing single-family residence ("SFR") ("Project") on a property located at 2980 Crestford Drive in the unincorporated community of Altadena ("Project Site") in the R-1-7,500 (Single-Family Residence 7,500 Square Feet Minimum Required Lot Area) zone pursuant to Los Angeles County Code ("County Code") Section 22.174.030 (Applicability). - 4.
 RELATED ENTITLEMENT(S).
-The additions were completed or partially completed without a permit and is currently being reviewed, along with proposed interior remodeling of the 283-square-foot habitable space addition inside the SFR and new security gate, under the associated Zoning Conformance Review No. RPPL2024002515 ("related ZCR").
-The proposed remodeling under the related ZCR includes improvements to an existing bathroom inside the Master's bedroom to provide American Disability Act features.
+The additions were completed or partially completed without a permit and are currently being reviewed, along with proposed interior remodeling of the 283-square-foot habitable space addition inside the SFR and new security gate, under the associated Zoning Conformance Review No. RPPL2024002515 ("related ZCR").
+The proposed remodeling under the related ZCR includes improvements to an existing bathroom inside the Master bedroom to provide Americans with Disabilities Act ("ADA") features.